 Influence sweeping was achieved in the Tons using the Combined Towed Acoustic Sweep Mk 1 (CTAS 1) and Loop.
 This comprised an Acoustic Hammer (AH) and/or an Acoustic Displacer (AD) and a pipe noisemaker each of which produced different acoustic frequencies towed in combination with the Magnetic Minesweep Mk 11(L) (MM 11(L)) loop The gear could be configured in different rigs including the streaming of acoustics abeam.
 More usually, acoustics were streamed astern of the ship with the loop.

-In December 1979, HMS Brecon was accepted into service as the first of the larger 60 metre Hunt Class of Coastal Minehunter/Minesweeper (MHSC).
+In December 1979, HMS Brecon was accepted into service as the first of 13 larger 60 metre Hunt Class of Coastal Minehunter/Minesweeper (MHSC).
 The Hunt Class is fitted with a non-magnetic mechanical sweep called the Wire Sweep Mk 8 (WS 8) with Swedish 'S' explosive shaped charge cutters replacing the elderly T Mk 8 version.
 This can be streamed as a single ship Oropesa sweep or as a Team Sweep between two or more sweepers.
 It also has the Combined Influence Sweep (CIS) which comprises the Minesweeping System (Acoustic) Mk 1 (MSSA 1) and the Magnetic Sweep Mk 14 (MS 14) loop.
 MSSA 1 uses a Towed Acoustic Generator (TAG) as its noise source and can be used in the closed loop configuration with the Towed Acoustic Monitor (TAM).
 This allows the system's combat management system to adjust its output settings based on feedback from the TAM.

 Hunt Class MHSC HMS Berkeley

-In 1984, the first of the River class of Fleet Minesweepers (MSF) was introduced into service for the Royal Naval Reserve (RNR).
+In 1984, the first of the 12-strong River class of Fleet Minesweepers (MSFs) was introduced into service for the Royal Naval Reserve (RNR).
 This was equipped with the Wire Sweep Mk 9 (WS 9) which was capable of performing Extra Deep Armed Team Sweeping (EDATS) when paired with another ship of the same class.
 The River Class only remained in service for a few short years before being sold off.

 River Class MSF HMS Blackwater